Calculation Methods

 • Cryptocurrency coins/tokens:

-If the user attempt to sell more than he owns, "oversell" will be displayed.
+If the user attempts to sell more than he owns, "oversell" will be displayed.
 Please confirm that all transactions have been uploaded correctly.

 • Derivatives (e.g. futures, options, swaps etc) on cryptocurrencies: